Odyssey series: Magnavox Odyssey 300

-The Magnavox Odyssey 300 dedicated console was released in October 1976 for US$69.
+The Magnavox Odyssey 300 dedicated console, announced in May 1976, it was released in October for US$69.
 Unlike Magnavox's previous two dedicated console products, the Odyssey 300 was meant to compete directly with the Coleco Telstar.
 Like the Telstar, the Odyssey 300 uses the AY-3-8500 chip as its logic and was among the first dedicated consoles to use a single IC chip as the focus of its design rather than multiple computer chips or transistor–transistor logic.
 The Odyssey 300 has the same three games as the Odyssey 200, although, owing to its usage of the AY-3-8500, their gameplay more closely resembles Atari's Pong than Magnavox's previous games; horizontal control was absent, ball angle was automated, and the games are controlled with a single dial instead of three.
 Unlike the 200, the Odyssey 300 console has three difficulty levels: Novice, Intermediate, and Expert.
 Also owing to its implementation of the AY-3-8500, the 300 introduced digital on-screen scoring.

 Magnavox Odyssey 400

-The Magnavox Odyssey 400 dedicated console was released in 1976.
+The Magnavox Odyssey 400 dedicated console was released in 1976 for $100.
 The Odyssey 400 is an updated version of the Odyssey 200 with automatic serve and on-screen digital scoring features added.
-The console plays the same three games as the Odyssey 200--Squash (known as Smash), Tennis, and Hockey--and has the same three control dials for vertical movement, horizontal movement, and "english" control.
+The console plays the same three games as the Odyssey 200—Squash (known as Smash), Tennis, and Hockey—and has the same three control dials for vertical movement, horizontal movement, and "english" control.
 An additional Texas Instruments chip was used to implement on-screen scoring; the mechanical score sliders of the 200 were dispensed with.

 Magnavox Odyssey 500

-The Magnavox Odyssey 500 (model number: 7520) was released in 1976 as Magnavox's high-end companion to the Odyssey 300 and Odyssey 400 systems.
+The Magnavox Odyssey 500 (model number: 7520) was released in 1976 for $130 as Magnavox's high-end companion to the Odyssey 300 and Odyssey 400 systems.
 The Odyssey 500 is essentially a deluxe version of the Odyssey 400 with several crucial improvements.
 The 500 featured color graphics (the first Odyssey game unit to do so) and replaced the standard paddles with sprites representing the athletes of its various games: a tennis player, a squash player, and a hockey player.
 The three players and three playfields were each chosen by separate toggle switches; games were thus selected by matching the player to its appropriate playfield.
 In addition to the Smash, Hockey, and Tennis games, Odyssey 500 featured a fourth game, Soccer, by using the squash player graphics with the hockey playing field.
 Unlike the Odyssey 400, however, the 500 does not support four onscreen "players."

 The Odyssey 500's manual acknowledged that the player graphics, being of different sizes, essentially represented different difficulty options.
 Interestingly, while Magnavox exploited the "mismatching" of players and playfields to market the Odyssey 500 as having a fourth game, the remaining five possible game combinations were not advertised or documented.

 Odyssey 500 offers automatic serve, displays digital on-screen scores between plays, and provides manually adjustable ball speed control.
 As with all previous Odyssey units, power is delivered via an AC adapter or six "C" cell batteries.